vanruc/todoApp/README.md

 </datasources>
 ```

-Another change needed to be applied is the security, you will need provide valid authentication to connect to your database.
+Another change that will need to be applied is the security, you will need provide valid authentication to connect to your database.

-For security reason, we strongly recommend you to create an account for each application, so each application is not affected by other applications if one of the connections was revealed.
-It is good practice to use strong password for your application.
-If it is hard for you to think up a strong password, you can use this web application to generate a strong, secure password https://passwordsgenerator.net/
+For security reasons, we strongly recommend you to create a separate account for each application, so each application is not affected by other applications if one of the connections was revealed.
+It is good practice to use strong password for your applications.
+If you would rather leave it to a random generator, you can use this web application to generate a strong, secure password:  https://passwordsgenerator.net/
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <datasources>